 But we all know, or at least, have an idea of what drinking a high amount of coffee can do to us.
 From caffeine withdrawal symptoms to a caffeine crash, if you're an avid coffee drinker, you know how it feels when you miss a cup.
 However, drinking a high amount of coffee comes with having a caffeine withdrawal headache until you taste a sip of coffee again.

 What Is A Caffeine Crash?

+So, what does a caffeine crash feel like and what is it exactly?
 A caffeine crash usually happens when you consume a moderate to high dose of caffeine after being tired.
 For example, a cup of coffee to wake you up for work at 6 am.
 The caffeine crash usually comes into play about 3 to 4 hours after your first dose of caffeine.

 A caffeine crash can look a little like this: dozing off in the middle of the day, trouble focusing, feeling irritable, and overconsuming tiredness!
 For some, a caffeine crash can feel stronger, providing a hangover-like experience with nausea and headaches.
 Basically, the opposite effect you would want from your caffeine intake.

 Caffeine is a mild stimulant to the central nervous system that provides a boost of alertness and energy levels.
 Caffeine begins to bind itself to the adenosine receptors in your brain.
 This blocks adenosine (your usual signs of sleepiness), making you feel alert and awake, peaking in your blood anywhere from 15 minutes to 2 hours!

 During this time, your brain won’t stop producing adenosine.
 No matter how long energy drinks last, when the caffeine wears off, adenosine will flood your brain’s receptors, making you feel extra exhausted!